jaegertracing/jaeger-ui/packages/plexus/BUILD.md

 #### `viz.js@1.8.1`

 This specific version of [viz.js](https://github.com/mdaines/viz.js) is used to avoid a regression.
-Meanwhile, [looks like `2.x.x`](https://github.com/mdaines/viz.js/issues/120#issuecomment-389281407) has recovered a lot of ground.
+Meanwhile, [looks like `2.x.x`](https://github.com/mdaines/viz.js/issues/120#issuecomment-389281407) has recovered a lot of ground; [GitHub ticket](https://github.com/jaegertracing/jaeger-ui/issues/339) to upgrade.

 #### `worker-loader`